chand1012/chand1012.github.io/_posts/2020-04-17-How-To-Host-A-Flask-Server-With-Gunicorn-And-HTTPS.md

 gunicorn -w 2 -b 127.0.0.1:8080 app:app
 ```

-[Gunicorn's Documentation](https://docs.gunicorn.org/en/stable/settings.html#workers) recommends that you use between two and four workers per core on your VPS.
+[Gunicorn's Documentation](https://docs.gunicorn.org/en/stable/settings.html#workers) recommends that you use between two and four workers per core on your server.

 Use `Ctrl+C` to exit the application.